Havilah: African hypothesis

 are important products of the Nubian Desert, and two of which, at least, do not seem to have been found in western Arabia.

 Albright goes on further to illustrate:

 Genesis chapter 10 gives the name "Havilah" twice, once in verse 7, among the sons of Cush (Ethiopia) after Seba, and the second time in verse [29], among the sons of Joktan, immediately after Sheba and Ophir.
 There is no reason to suppose, as is popular nowadays, that the sections came from different hands; we have rather an unskilful attempt to state the fact that there were two divisions, one African, the other Asiatic.

 The Havilah (or Hawilah in Hebrew) which Albright is referencing is Hawila, Sudan, a place found in the Khartoum region of the country.

 Saadia Gaon's tenth-century Arabic translation of the Hebrew Bible substitutes Havilah with Zeila in Somalia.
 The ancient city of Avalites is thought to have been a demonym for Havilah.
 Gesenius identified Avalites as a city belonging to the sons of Cush.
 Benjamin Tudela, the twelfth-century Jewish traveler, claimed Zeila region was the land of Havilah confined by Al-Habash on the west.
 Zeila (Havilah) had been sacked by the Portuguese governor of Old Goa, Lopo Soares de Albergaria, while its Harla chief Mahfuz invaded Abyssinia in 1517.

 Havilah has also been associated with the ancient Macrobian kingdom, whose inhabitants according to Delitzsch, had close ties with the neighbouring people of Southern Arabia.

-Hawiye could be an abbreviation of Havilah.
-A Somali clan who inhabit central and southern Somalia.
-A Cushite people, they are said to have colonised parts of the Arabian Peninsula and from there returned to Somalia (cf. Genesis 25:18 Havilah).
+Hawiye could be an abbreviation of Havilah though that idea lacks evidence as the Hawiye are distant from Zeila.
+A 850 year old Somali clan who inhabit central and southern Somalia.
+A Cushite people, they are said to have colonised parts of the Arabian Peninsula and from there returned to Somaliland (cf. Genesis 25:18 Havilah).

 Augustus Henry Keane believed that the land of Havilah was centered on Great Zimbabwe and was roughly contemporaneous with what was then Southern Rhodesia.
 Havilah Camp was the name of the base camp of a group of British archaeologists who studied the Great Zimbabwe ruins from 1902 to 1904.
 In the end, they rejected any biblical connection with the settlement.